Honeymoon nightmare: Ukrainian stranded at Moscow airport as virus rules kick in

 Scherbyna is one of dozens of foreign nationals stranded at Moscow’s airports after Russian authorities barred foreigners from entering until May 1 in an effort to halt the spread of the coronavirus.

-Russia has so far reported 658 confirmed coronavirus cases and canceled many flights to and from the country.
+Russia has so far reported 658 confirmed coronavirus cases and cancelled many flights to and from the country.
 One person who tested positive for coronavirus has died.

 Sporting a goatee beard and a blue sweater, Scherbyna could fly back to his native Ukraine via Minsk or Istanbul, but said the remaining tickets were exorbitantly-priced and that it made no sense for him to fly there because he lives in Moscow.